Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Can expats get a mortgage in Austria?

 Yes.
 EU/EEA citizens with Austrian residency and employment are treated essentially like nationals.
 Non-EU citizens with residence permits can also qualify but typically need more equity (30-40%) and stronger income documentation.
-Non-residents face the most restrictions and need municipal approval for property purchases.
+Non-residents face the most restrictions and need municipal approval (Grundverkehrskommission) for property purchases.

 Is the KIM regulation still in effect?